-Applicants usually have training as a recruit before becoming an officer.
-In state and large local police departments, recruits get training in their agency's police academy.
-In small agencies, recruits often attend a regional or state academy.
-Training includes classroom instruction in constitutional law, civil rights, state laws and local ordinances, and police ethics.
-Recruits also receive training and supervised experience in areas such as patrol, traffic control, use of firearms, self-defense, first aid, and emergency response.
+Candidates for appointment usually attend a training academy before becoming an officer.
+Training includes classroom instruction in state and local laws and constitutional law, civil rights, and police ethics.
+Recruits also receive training and supervised experience in areas such as patrol, traffic control, firearm use, self-defense, first aid, and emergency response.

-Detectives normally begin their career as police officers before being promoted to detective.
+Detectives normally begin their careers as police officers before being promoted to detective.

 Police officers usually become eligible for promotion after a probationary period.
-Promotions to corporal, sergeant, lieutenant, and captain usually are made according to a candidate's position on a promotion list, as determined by scores on a written examination and on-the-job performance.
+Promotions to corporal, sergeant, lieutenant, and captain usually are made according to scores on a written examination and on-the-job performance.
 In large departments, promotion may enable an officer to become a detective or to specialize in one type of police work, such as working with juveniles.

 Communication skills.
 Police and detectives must be able to speak with people when gathering facts about a crime and to express details about a given incident in writing.

 Empathy.
 Police officers need to understand the perspectives of a wide variety of people in their jurisdiction and have a willingness to help the public.

 Good judgment.
 Police and detectives must be able to determine the best way to solve a wide array of problems quickly.

 Leadership skills.
 Police officers must be comfortable with being a highly visible member of their community, as the public looks to them for assistance in emergency situations.

 Perceptiveness.
 Officers, detectives, and fish and game wardens must be able to anticipate a person’s reactions and understand why people act a certain way.